Newcastle Herald

 The Newcastle Herald (formerly branded as The Herald) is a local tabloid newspaper published daily, Monday to Saturday, in Newcastle, New South Wales, Australia.
 It is the only local newspaper that serves the greater Hunter Region and Central Coast region six days a week.
 It is owned by Australian Community Media.

+In a Roy Morgan report published in 2023, the Newcastle Herald (between 2020 and 2021) had a combined print and digital audience above 540,000.

 Overview

-The Newcastle Herald is the Hunter's largest local media organisation, and enjoys a long affinity and reader involvement with the region's residents.
-It is also well read in Sydney (with readership figures showing a 20% increase in Sydney readership on Saturdays) and interstate, and is usually seen as an accurate record of business and local data for those looking to relocate to the region.
+The Newcastle Herald is the largest local news agency in the Hunter region.
+It is also well read in Sydney (with readership figures showing a 20% increase in Sydney readership on Saturdays) and interstate.

 The paper features the only classifieds section published six days a week across the region.

-The Newcastle Herald employs more than 310 full-time staff, and injects $17 million into the local economy each year.
+The Newcastle Herald employs more than 310 full-time staff.